DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 | -------------------- | ----------- |
 | 368.4                | 0.0209      |

-And the graph for the pressure profile for the first and second harmonic are stat
+And the graph for the pressure profile for the first and second harmonic are added above, under experimentation.

 ## Discuss the results

+The value of the speed of sound obtained are close to the actual

 ## Conclusion